DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 120 passengers

-Notes: The Brazilian company released its first EJet E-2 models in 2016.
+Notes: the Brazilian company launched its first EJet E-2 models in 2016.

 Price: 55 million euros